 Management access for the end-customer is available via a Public IP address associated with the service provider.
 The management portal authenticates access and translates connections to appropriate internal service provider addresses.
-If the service provider deploys a Mitel MarWatch Server within the hosted address space, an additional public IP is required for this service.
-This allows the Mitel MarWatch probes to connect to the central hosted server.
+If the service provider deploys a Mitel Business Analytics (MBA) server within the hosted address space, an additional public IP is required for this service.
+This allows the Mitel MBA Probes to connect to the central hosted server.

-Small Medium Business architecture
+Small Medium Business

 The following sections highlight some considerations that apply to the Small Medium Business architecture.
+These lists of considerations are not exhaustive, and are intended to provide guidance for reviewing this architecture and ensuring that significant details have not been overlooked.

-SMB QoS considerations
+Small Medium Business QoS considerations